stud0709/OneMoreSecret/README.md

 <a href="https://apt.izzysoft.de/fdroid/index/apk/com.onemoresecret/"><img src="https://gitlab.com/IzzyOnDroid/repo/-/raw/master/assets/IzzyOnDroid.png" style="width:200px;height:auto;" alt="Get it on IzzyOnDroid"></img></a>

 Try our ["Hello, World!"
 Tutorial](hello_world.md).

+👉 For every screen of the app there is a help page!
+See the context menu in the upper right corner.

 For feature requests and bug report, please open a [GitHub Issue](https://github.com/stud0709/OneMoreSecret/issues).